 I cound hardly contain my excitement when I stumbled upon a young beetroot leaves only salad mix at Sydney Fish Market’s Wasterside Fruit Connection green grocer.
 I picked up a pack along with a bunch of young beetroot, and finally, my craving for a young beetroot soup could be satisfied.

-The allure of crimson in the soup – a traditional spring offering across most of Eastern Europe, is matched by the intense flavour of beets and a playful sweet and sour taste.
 Perhaps because of its peasant origins, the recipe lets nothing go to waste.
 You get to use the lot: the root, the stems and the greens.

 Thickened with a dollop of cream, the soup can be served 2 ways and the following recipe allows for you to try both.
 Firstly, it can be served more like a hearty winter stew, showcasing all the gorgeous vegetables and greens.
 The other option is to serve just the broth – a version much preferred during warmer months.
 Both go well with a side of hard boiled egg or young boiled potato sprinkled with dill.